jonnonz1/nz-statute-book/acts/public/1993/te-ture-whenua-maori-act-1993.md

   (b) every person having an estate or interest in the landlocked land, or in any other piece of land (whether or not that piece of land adjoins the landlocked land), that will or may be affected if the application is granted, or claiming to be a party to or to be entitled to any benefit under any mortgage, lease, easement, contract, or other instrument affecting or relating to any such land, and the local authority concerned, are entitled to be heard in relation to any application for, or proposal to make, any order under this section.
 (2A) The applicant must, as soon as practicable after filing an application in the court, send a copy of the application to the local authority concerned.
 (3) For the purposes of subsection (2), the court may, if in its opinion notice of the application or proposal should be given to any person mentioned in that subsection, direct that such notice as it thinks fit must be given to that person by the applicant or by any other person.
-(4) In considering an application under this section, the court must have regard to— (a) the nature and quality of the access (if any) to the landlocked land that existed when the applicant purchased or otherwise acquired the land; and
+(4) In considering an application under this section, the court must have regard to,— (a) if the applicant purchased the land, the nature and quality of the access (if any) to the landlocked land that existed when the applicant purchased the land; and
   (b) the circumstances in which the landlocked land became landlocked; and (c) the conduct of the applicant and the other parties, including any attempts that they may have made to negotiate reasonable access to the landlocked land; and
   (d) the hardship that would be caused to the applicant by the refusal to make an order in relation to the hardship that would be caused to any other person by the making of the order; and
+  (da) the relationship that the applicant has with the landlocked land and with any water, site, place of cultural or traditional significance, or other taonga associated with the land; and
-  (e) the requirements of Part 3B of the Conservation Act 1987, if the application affects a conservation area; and (f) issues of public safety raised by a rail operator, if the application affects a railway line; and (g) such other matters as the court considers relevant.
+  (db) the culture and traditions of the applicant with respect to the landlocked land; and (e) the requirements of Part 3B of the Conservation Act 1987, if the application affects a conservation area; and (f) issues of public safety raised by a rail operator, if the application affects a railway line; and (g) such other matters as the court considers relevant.